egasimus/glagol/doc/api.md

 The following non-magic attributes are part of the private API:
 * `dir._glagol`
-* `file._filename` is set by the loader and contains the absolute path to the source directory.
+* `dir._sourcePath` is set by the loader and contains the absolute path to the source directory.

 ## Options